alloy-rs/alloy/README.md

 This repository contains the following crates:

 - [`alloy-json-rpc`] - Core data types for JSON-RPC 2.0 clients.
-- [`alloy-transports`] - Transport implementations for JSON-RPC 2.0 clients.
+- [`alloy-transport`] - Transport implementations for JSON-RPC 2.0 clients.
 - [`alloy-networks`] - Network abstraction for RPC types.
 Allows capturing different RPC param and response types on a per-network basis.
 - [`alloy-providers`] - A client trait for interacting with Ethereum-like RPC